 - a) The EMP has been reviewed by the auditor. - b) The EMP can reasonably be made to be legally enforceable, for example because compliance with it is a requirement of a notice under the CLM Act or of development consent conditions issued by the relevant consent authority.
-The relevant authority (the EPA or the local authority in these cases, respectively) should be asked their view on the legality of the draft EMP. - c) There will be appropriate public notification of any restrictions applying to the land to ensure that potential purchasers or other interested individuals are aware of the restrictions, for example appropriate notations on a planning certificate issued under section 149(2) of the Environmental Planning and Assessment Act or a covenant registered on the title to land under s.88B of the Conveyancing Act 1919. - d) There is no off-site migration of contamination from the site which is the subject of the site audit, or where there is off-site migration or its potential, that contamination within the site is managed or monitored so that it does not present an unacceptable risk to either the on-site or off-site environments.
+The relevant authority (the EPA or the local authority in these cases, respectively) should be asked their view on the legality of the draft EMP.
+How implementation of an EMP can reasonably be made to be legally enforceable should take into account exempt and complying development which may occur at the site. - c) There will be appropriate public notification of any restrictions applying to the land to ensure that potential purchasers or other interested individuals are aware of the restrictions, for example appropriate notations on a planning certificate issued under s.149(2) of the Environmental Planning and Assessment Act or a covenant registered on the title to land under s.88B of the Conveyancing Act 1919. - d) There is no off-site migration of contamination from the site which is the subject of the site audit, or where there is off-site migration or its potential, that contamination within the site is managed or monitored so it does not present an unacceptable risk to either the on-site or off-site environments.

-If an auditor includes a condition on a site audit statement requiring the implementation of an EMP, the auditor must state on the site audit statement pro-forma whether the EMP requires operation and/or maintenance of active management systems or requires maintenance of passive management systems only.
+If an auditor includes a condition on a site audit statement requiring the implementation of an EMP, the auditor must state on the site audit statement form whether the EMP requires operation and/or maintenance of active management systems or requires maintenance of passive management systems only.